leogamer644/hosting/test images/readme.md

 ### Performance tests

 These tests were performed with `ab`, which is a benchmarking tool Apache has.
 This shows you how many requests per second your Apache installation is capable of serving.
+I will not show admin page tests, as they will more than likely fail due to the way it's implemented

 <details>
     <summary style="font-size: 18px"><b>No compression tests</b></summary><br/>